How Long Does a Trademark Last

 In any nation, wherever and whenever any mark ever becomes registered, it’s only protected for 10 years.
 It’s becoming valid only so that the owner of the mark will be granted sanction to put on his/her product or service the mark only so that nobody is purchasing any right to construct the same mark in the market.
 The marked mark is being kept reserved for 10 years.

-For example, in the United States, United States Patent and Trademark Office (USPTO) is also conferring validity to the trademark for 10 years from the filing date.
-Likewise in the European Union, trademark will be conferred validity for 10 years from the date of filing of the trademark.
+For example, in the United States, the United States Patent and Trademark Office (USPTO) is also conferring validity to the trademark for 10 years from the filing date.
+Likewise, in the European Union, a trademark will be conferred validity for 10 years from the date of filing of the trademark.

 2. Renewal of a Trademark

-In first 10-year term, owner acquires right of renewal.
-In all governments, permanent renewal on loss of ground on expiration on expiration of period of ten years’ use of mark allowed.
-Renewal is request for renewal and fee.
+In the first 10-year term, the owner acquires the right of renewal.
+In all governments, permanent renewal on loss of ground on expiration of a period of ten years’ use of a mark.
+Renewal is a request for renewal and fee.

 Trademark will be used here as it is not going to be associated with non-renewal cancellation.
-If the trademark, however, is temporary expiration, trademark will be lost and protection would be refused.
+If the trademark, however, is temporarily expiring, the trademark will be lost, and protection would be refused.
 How Do You Renew a Trademark?

-In EU, pre-registration with the EUIPO, and owner’s proof of use, i.e., if used somewhere in some life.
+In the EU, pre-registration with the EUIPO and owner’s proof of use, i.e., if used somewhere in some life.

 Renewal date and renewal fee differ day and night anywhere.